tomekbielaszewski/Ogame/README.md

 Others
 - Powered by ZenHub
 - CI by Travis
-- Cloud server by DigitalOcean
+- Cloud server by AWS
+- Chat by Discard